 Most popular day trip from Trivandrum is Kanyakumari.
 Famous for Vivekananda Rock Memorial and a giant statue of Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
 More important to stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 Seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.

-Read More – Kanyakumari Places to See
+Read More – Kanyakumari Tourist Places

 There are many package tours available from Trivandrum to visit Kanyakumari that also covers Padmanabapuram Palace and Koyikkal Palace too.
 You can also drive on on your own.